Eloick-Iforce/Graphy/readme.md

 ## Features

     Display different types of charts, such as bar charts, pie charts, and line charts.
-    Save them in the wordpress db
+    Save them in the wordpress db.

 ## Installation